 However, editing 4K HEVC videos isn't an easy thing.
 Even those users who work with Adobe Premiere Pro are reporting various problems, such as getting codec unavailable while importing 4K HEVC videos and choppy or lagging 4K video playback after importing.
 To edit 4K HEVC videos in Adobe Premiere Pro without encountering those issues, we need to transcode HEVC videos to avoid codec incompatibility issue and compress 4K or create proxy for smooth and fast editing.

 How to Edit 4K Video in Adobe Premiere Pro - Step 1.
 Solve Premiere Not Import HEVC Issue

 Adobe Premiere does support to import and export HEVC 4K videos.
 However, this doesn't mean that all HEVC 4K videos can be imported into Premiere without errors.
-For that reason, many premiere pro users can't import HEVC videos and get 'codec missing or unavailable' error message instead.
+Many premiere pro users can't import HEVC videos and get 'codec missing or unavailable' error message instead.

-So to edit 4K HEVC videos in Adobe Premiere Pro, the first thing is to fix HEVC not importing issue.
-And the easiest and most efficient solution is either to install the HEVC codec or to transcode HEVC videos to Premiere Pro fully compatible format using VideoProc.
+To edit 4K HEVC videos in Adobe Premiere Pro, the first thing is to fix HEVC not importing issue.
+And the easiest and most efficient solution is either to install the HEVC codec or to transcode HEVC videos to any native Premiere Pro format using VideoProc.

 - Provide super fast transcoding speed by enabling full GPU hardware acceleration.